murchandamus/bips/bip-update-process.md

 * Backwards compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
   The BIP must explain how implementors/users should deal with these incompatibilities.
-* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Nominated".
+* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Preliminary".
 Any or all of these can be provided either in the BIP or as auxiliary files.
 It is recommended to focus on specification and rationale before writing code.
-* Change Log -- An optional section to track modifications to a BIP after reaching Nominated status.
+* Change Log -- An optional section to track modifications to a BIP after reaching Preliminary status.
 * Footnotes -- A collection of footnotes cited in the BIP, and a place to list non-inline hyperlink targets
 * Copyright -- The BIP must be placed under an acceptable license ([see BIP Licensing below](#bip-licensing)).